sts10/compound-passphrase-list-safety-checker/readme.markdown

 Now, we should note that reducing the length of the list from 18,328 words to 17,830 has a cost.
 Given 1Password's current list of 18,328 words, when a user adds one of these words to their passphrase, they're adding about 14.162 bits of entropy to their passphrase.
 Using the shortened, compound-safe 17,830 word list, each randomly generated word would add about 14.122 bits to the passphrase.
 Of course, Agile Bits/1Password could replace the 498 words while keeping the list compound-safe.

+## Known issues

+See: Venn diagram problem described above

 ## A caveat

 We've explored "two-word compounding", where two words are actually one, but is there a possibility of a three-word compounding -- where three words become two?
 This tool does NOT currently check for this, so I can't actually guarantee that the lists outputted by the tool are completely compound-safe.

-I'm also not 100% that this tool makes a list safe from the Venn diagram problem described above.

 ## To do